lorcana-ev/ev/docs/DATA_UPDATE_PIPELINE.md

 ## Overview

-This document explains the complete data update pipeline for the Lorcana Expected Value (EV) calculator.
-The pipeline fetches pricing and card data from multiple sources, unifies them, and calculates realistic EV for sealed products.
+This document explains the data update pipeline for the Lorcana Expected Value (EV) calculator.
+The pipeline fetches pricing and card data from multiple external sources that the web application uses directly.

 ## Data Sources